WDD 330: Web Frontend Development II

 const product = urlParams.get('product')

-1. Use those lines to create a new function in the utils.mjs file called getParams(param) that we can use to get a parameter from the URL when we need to.
-(Don't forget to return the parameter!)
+1. Use those lines to create a new function in the utils.mjs file called getParam(param) that you can use to return a parameter from the URL when requested.

-2. Import your new function into product.js.
+2. Import this new getParam function into product.js.

 3. Open /index.html and change the link to the first product page from href="product_pages/marmot-ajax-3.html" to href="product_pages/?product=880RR".

-4. Then test your getParams function in product.js to see if you can get the product id successfully when someone navigates to the product-details page.
-This would be a good time to test out our findProductById method as well.
+4. Test the getParam function in product.js to see test if the productId displays in the URL when a product is clicked.
+This would be a good time to test out the findProductById method as well.

 import ProductData from './ProductData.mjs';